pulumi/docs/content/docs/clouds/aws/get-started/next-steps.md

 ## Try Pulumi ESC (Environments, Secrets, and Configuration)

-In this guide, you used [stack configuration](/docs/concepts/config/) and environment variables to configure a single project and stack.
-Did you know you can also configure multiple Pulumi projects, and even other applications, with [Pulumi ESC](/docs/esc/)?

-Pulumi ESC introduces the concept of _environments_ --- managed collections of static and dynamic settings that you can use to configure any project, stack, application, or service, including with short-lived cloud credentials through OpenID Connect.
+[Pulumi ESC](/docs/esc/) is a centralized secrets management and orchestration service.
+It introduces the concepts of _environments_ --- managed collections of static and dynamic settings that you can use to configure any project, stack, application, or service, including with short-lived cloud credentials through OpenID Connect.

 With Pulumi ESC you can: